David Fincher's unrealized projects: The Dirt

 In the early 2000s, Rich Wilkes wrote the adaptation of the Mötley Crüe biography The Dirt, which Fincher planned to direct, but it "got blown apart somehow," Wilkes later said.
 Soon afterwards, in 2006, Larry Charles was tapped to direct his script.
 The film was eventually revived in 2015, and directed by Jeff Tremaine.
 Fincher would later collaborate with Wilkes when he enlisted him to write the pilot for the ill-fated Videosyncrazy series.

 Torso

 Fincher was announced in 2006 to direct the adaptation of the Brian Michael Bendis and Marc Andreyko graphic of the same name about Eliot Ness and his investigation of the Cleveland Torso Murderer.
 In January 2008, Fincher indicated that it was not going to be a serial-killer film: "It's about the deconstruction of the myth of Eliot Ness.
 It has way more to do with Citizen Kane than it has to do with Seven".
 Ehren Kruger wrote the script.
 In December 2008, Fincher said that it would not be a very faithful adaptation of the comic.
 A cast of Matt Damon, Rachel McAdams, Casey Affleck and Gary Oldman was rumored to be attached prior to Paramount Pictures allowing the rights to the comic lapse in January 2009.

+Superfly

+After directing Zodiac, Fincher read Steven Zaillian's script of American Gangster, then under the title Superfly.
+Though he wanted to direct it, he felt that the film required a budget close to $100 million, which the studio head disagreed with.
+The project was instead directed by Ridley Scott, and was ironically produced on that very same budget.